Labour laws in Argentina include:

-During the first three months, indefinite-term contracts are subject to a probationary period, which means that the employer or the employee may decide to terminate the contract without cause and the employer has no obligation to pay severance.
+During the first three months of an employment relationship, indefinite-term contracts are subject to a probationary period, which means that the employer or the employee may decide to terminate the contract without cause and the employer has no obligation to pay severance.
 The only obligation is to give notice of termination 15 days in advance.
 If notice is not given, the other party is entitled to compensation.

 iii Establishing a presence

 The legal system is based on the principle of 'territorialism' and, thus, it does not contemplate the possibility of applying foreign laws to relationships performed in the country (regardless of whether they were entered into abroad), as well as applying Argentine law in a reverse situation (relationships negotiated in Argentina and performed abroad).
 Hence, services rendered under an employment contract within Argentina are mandatory subject to domestic regulations, which includes labour and social security laws.
-Pursuant to such regulations, employees rendering services in Argentina should be registered in the labour books of an Argentine entity.
+Pursuant to these regulations, employees rendering services in Argentina should be registered in the labour records of an Argentine entity.
 Both employers and employees should pay social security contributions to the Retirement and Pension System, the National Institute of Social Services for Retirees and Pensioners, the Family Allowances System, the National Employment Fund and to healthcare providers.
-These social security contributions are taken as a percentage of the employee's salary.
-The employer's contributions amount to 25.5 per cent of the employee's salary and the employee's contributions amount to 17 per cent.
+The social security contributions are taken as a percentage of the employee's salary.

 The rendering of services by an independent contractor in Argentina may establish the existence of a permanent business.
 The lack of registration of a permanent business may create contingencies in relation to the local tax authorities regarding taxes, interest and penalties.